 To expose voice clips to the engine, store them under

-Resources/Voice folder.
-You can use any audio formats supported by Unity.
+You can use any audio formats supported by Unity for your voice clips.

 Voice playback behavior can be configured using